Kultalaaki/Kultalaaki/README.md

 just to get to know the basics.

 2022 -->
-Now I have started MASSIVE redoing of VPK Apuri.
+I have started MASSIVE redoing of VPK Apuri.
 Slowly making progress to make my app stand up to standards.

 I have three kids (13, 11 and 1), fulltime job in Hämeenkyrön kunta as a construction worker and my hobby as a volunteer firefighter.
 At my job I also do on call work every eight week.